FAQs

 Can I invite friends or collectors to my studio?

 Yes.
 You are welcome to invite up to 4 people at a time to your studio between 9am and 9pm.
-If they are coming outside of gallery open hours, we can set up a time for private viewing of the gallery.
+If they are coming outside of gallery open hours, we can set up a time for private viewing of the gallery if interested.

 Can I bring my partner/spouse/children?

-We allow partners/spouses at our main facility with a $150 sharing fee, and because we are an invitation-only private facility, prior written permission is required.
+We allow partners/spouses at our main facility with a $150 sharing fee per week, and because we are an invitation-only private facility, prior written permission is required.
 We have a maximum of 2 persons per casita/room.
 Each casita/room has a queen size bed.

-At this time, our main/N Chamisa facility is not set up for families, but we offer Art House, 7 minutes away from our main facility, for families, small groups of friends, or a couple wanting more privacy and seclusion.
-Art House offers 3 bedrooms, 2 bathrooms and 2 studios and can be rented a minimum of 4 weeks, and a maximum of 12 weeks with a 6-person maximum.
+At this time, our main/N Chamisa facility is not set up for families, but we offer Art House, 7 minutes away from our main facility, for families with children, small groups of friends, or artists wanting more privacy and seclusion.
+Art House offers 3 bedrooms and 2 bathrooms plus 2 studios.
+It can be rented a minimum of 4 weeks / 1 month, and a maximum of 12 weeks / 3 months.
+There is a 6-person maximum occupancy and we allow up to 2 dogs per stay with prior permission and deposit.

 Can I use oil paints or petroleum-based products?

 We need to confirm with other AIRs that will be present during your residency that there are no health concerns for them with petroleum based products.
-If artists do not seek prior written permission, we may cancel your residency without refund, or you may not have any supplies to work with.
+If artists do not seek prior written permission, we may cancel your residency without refund, or you may not have any supplies to work with, so please request permission at least 30 days prior to arrival.
 We reserve the right to refuse service to protect the health of other AIRs and our local environment, at our discretion.

 If approved for usage, artists must agree to proper disposal as required by the gallery, ventilation requirements, and cleaning requirements such as Murphy’s Oil Soap and/or baby oil.